RepubblicaTech/pyDearGDB/README.md

 # pyGDBView

-a custom GDB TUI made in Python.
+a custom GDB UI made in Python

+*NOTE: this thing is still in early alpha stage, because, well, there's no UI yet :kekw:*